ThashmikaX/interview-preparation/java/questions.md

 Java dependency injection
 Java (Why use String.equals() to compare Strings)
-Code to get missing number in an array, enum in Java, hash map, try catch, and other java knowledge
+Code to get missing number in an array, enum in Java, hash map, try catch, and other java knowledge What are the ways to stop an object from instantiating.